1. Why I.M.O. training Summer Camps?

 Furthermore, seeing the Palestinian students doing quality math, destroys the very wrong stereotypes of the Palestinian youth as “terrorists” or as persons who are defined only with respect to the Israeli-Palestinian conflict.
 This does not mean to deny the difficult reality of the occupation, but to treat the Palestinian kids as equals, with the same potential and needs as, for example, French kids.
 In addition, mathematical activities, through their universality, are the best way to do so.

-Al-Khwarizmi-Noether Institute organized two Math Summer Camps in 2017 and a Math Summer Camp in 2018, each for two weeks.
-The Summer Camps took place in Bethlehem, Palestine, and in Beit Jala, Palestine.
+After the high success of the first 2016 Math Summer Camp, Dr. Sari Ghanem organized two Math Summer Camps in 2017 and a Math Summer Camp in 2018 and in 2019, each for two weeks.
+The Math Summer Camps took place in Bethlehem, Palestine, and in Beit Jala, Palestine.
 Unsurprisingly, all the Math Summer Camps achieved their objectives extremely successfully and went very well.